edgedb/easy-edgedb/chapter17/index.md

 }
 ```

 We know that the `detached` keyword can help by pulling up a separate set of objects for a type.
-It won't help us here though unfortunately as we have to use it twice: once two concatenate the names, and again to compare strengths:
+It won't help us here though unfortunately as we have to use it twice: once to concatenate the names, and again to compare strengths:

 ```edgeql
 select MinorVampire.name ++ ' is stronger than ' ++ detached MinorVampire.name ++ '? '